-Department of Justice; Director of Diversity and Community Outreach; Position Established.
-There is established within the department of justice an unclassified position of director of diversity and community outreach.
-The director of diversity and community outreach shall be qualified to hold the position by reason of education and experience, and shall be appointed to serve for a term of 5 years.
-The position shall assist the attorney general and deputy attorney general to establish goals and milestones towards creating a more diverse, inclusive, and culturally aware law enforcement community through efforts that increase equity and cultural awareness among state, county, local prosecution, law enforcement and diverse communities to foster positive relationships, understanding and respect.
+- general to establish goals and milestones towards creating a more diverse, inclusive, and culturally $^{2}$ aware law enforcement community through efforts that increase equity and cultural awareness among state, county, local prosecution, law enforcement and diverse communities to foster positive relationships, understanding and respect.
 The salary of the director of diversity and community outreach shall be determined after assessment and review of the appropriate letter grade allocation in RSA 94:1-a, I for positions which shall be conducted pursuant to RSA 94:1-d and RSA 14:14-c.
-Funding shall be appropriated from expenditure class 014 within accounting unit 02-20-20-200010-2601.

-159 New Paragraph; Department of Justice; Attorney General Position Established.
-Amend RSA 21-M:3 by inserting after paragraph XII the following new paragraph:
+Funding shall be appropriated from expenditure class 014 within accounting unit 02-20-20-200010-2601. - 9 159 New Paragraph; Department of Justice; Attorney General Position Established.
+Amend 10 RSA 21-M:3 by inserting after paragraph XII the following new paragraph: - XIII.

-- XIII.
 The attorney general, subject to the approval of the governor and council, may appoint a permanent director of diversity and community outreach, within the limits of the appropriation made for the appointment, who shall hold office for a term of 5 years.
 Any vacancy in such position may be filled for the unexpired term.
 The director of diversity and community outreach may be removed only as provided by RSA 4:1. - 160 Effective Date.
-Sections 158-159 of this act shall take effect July 1, 2023. - 161 Judicial Council; Expenditures for Termination of Parental Rights Services.
+Sections 158-159 of this act shall take effect January 1, 2023. - 161 Judicial Council; Expenditures for Termination of Parental Rights Services.
 In the event that expenditures for termination of parental rights services are greater than amounts appropriated in the operating budget, the judicial council may request, with prior approval of the fiscal committee of the general court, that the governor and council authorize additional funding.
 For funds requested and approved, the governor is authorized to draw a warrant from any money in the treasury not otherwise appropriated. - 162 College Tuition Savings Plan; Advisory Commission.
 Amend the introductory paragraph in RSA 195-H:2, I(a) to read as follows: - I.(a) There is established the New Hampshire college tuition savings plan advisory commission which shall ensure the proper administration and management of the savings plan.
 The advisory commission shall ensure that the savings plan complies with the requirements of section 529 of the Internal Revenue Code of 1986, as amended, and any related federal law applicable to the savings plan.
 The commission shall also be responsible for ensuring the proper administration, implementation, and management of the New Hampshire excellence in higher education endowment trust fund established in RSA 6:38, and the governor's scholarship program and fund established in [RSA 4-C:31-34] RSA 195-H:11-14.
 The commission, by a majority vote, may transfer funds between the New Hampshire excellence in higher education endowment trust fund and the governor's scholarship fund.
 The commission shall consist of the following members: - 163 New Subdivision; Governor's Scholarship Program and Fund.
 Amend RSA 195-H by inserting after section 10 the following new subdivision: